Features¶

 - Event filtering -- Hooks can be filtered by channel type, channel ID, and direction

-Hook filtering allows hooks to run only for specific event types:
+Hook filtering allows hooks to run only for specific event sources:

 from roomkit import ChannelType, ChannelDirection